VikVelev/Icarus/README.md

 # Currently hosted at: cid-platform.myddns.me

+It is WIP so bugs are pretty common, Validation is acting pretty sketchy atm.
+In active development.

 # How to run on your machine
 It is wrapped in a docker container.
 Requires a build first.
 If you haven't built it before it will start automatically with 'up' but if you have and you just updated you should rebuild.